 Daisy Afternoons provides girls in Pre-K through Sixth Grade options for extended learning and enrichment during the hours that immediately follow the school day.
 Programs provide supervised play indoors and outdoors, a variety of enrichment classes, time to complete homework, and more.
-Daisy Afternoons remains open on school days until 6:00pm.
-Please see more about our after-school and summer programs on our Auxiliary Programs page.
+After-school programs remain open on school days until 6:00 pm.

 Since we treat each year as a new year, we do not carry over a waiting list.
 For example, if a student goes through the admission process and is placed in the wait pool, she may be able to enter Hockaday before the school year starts, if a spot opens for her.
 If she is not admitted to Hockaday and decides to apply for another admission year, she begins a new application and goes through a new admission process.

 We have 36 openings at the prekindergarten level, our earliest grade.
 Kindergarten and first grade usually have 5-7 spaces.
-We add 20-25 new students in fifth, 10-12 in seventh, and 20-25 day students and 10-15 boarding students in ninth grade.
-Other grade levels not mentioned above also have spaces available for new students however, openings are variable based on attrition.
+We add 20-25 new students in fifth, 5-8 in sixth, 10-12 in seventh, and 8-10 in eighth.
+Ninth Grade has 20-25 new students.
+Other grade levels may have spaces available for new students based on attrition.

-Students are introduced to both French and Spanish at the Pre-kindergarten level.
-In the first grade, they select Spanish or French.
+Students are introduced to both French and Spanish at the Pre-kindergarten level and continue through second grade.
+In third grade, they select Spanish or French to study.
 Students can begin the study of Latin in the seventh grade and Mandarin in ninth grade.

 They are not guaranteed admission; however, if all other factors are equal, children of alumnae and siblings of current students do receive preferential consideration.
 Our policy states that every effort is made to accommodate qualified children of alumnae and qualified siblings of current students; however, admission decisions are based primarily upon the composite qualifications of the individual candidate.